jfallmann/diffTF_Fork/docs/chapter2.rst

 Details
   Names must be separated by commas, spaces are allowed and will be eliminated automatically.
 The data type must be specified with a “:”, followed by either “numeric”, “integer”, “logical”, or “factor”.
 For example, if ``designContrast`` (:ref:`parameter_designContrast`) is specified as "*~ Treatment + conditionSummary*", the corresponding types might be "Treatment:factor, conditionSummary:factor".
 If a data type is specified as either "logical" or "factor", the variable will be treated as a discrete variable with a finite number of distinct possibilities (something like batch, for example). *conditionSummary* is usually specified as factor because you want to make a pairwise comparison of exactly two conditions.
 If *conditionSummary* is specified as "integer" or "numeric", however, the variable is treated as continuously-scaled, which changes the interpretation of the results, see the note below.

   .. note:: Importantly, if the variable of interest is continuous-valued (i.e., marked as being integer or numeric), then the reported log2 fold change is per unit of change of that variable.
-That is, in the final circular plot, TFs displayed in the left side have a negative slope  per unit of change of that variable, while TFs at the right side have a positive one.
+That is, in the final Volcano plot, TFs displayed in the left side have a negative slope  per unit of change of that variable, while TFs at the right side have a positive one.